SkylineCommunications/dataminer-docs/develop/TOOLS/Github/Use_Github_Guidelines.md

 These workflows will allow you to:

-- Build a solution.
+- Build a solution
-- Run unit tests.
+- Run unit tests
-- Use SonarCloud.
+- Use SonarCloud
-- Compile to a DataMiner package.
+- Compile to a DataMiner package
-- Deploy directly to a cloud-connected DataMiner Agent.
+- Deploy directly to a cloud-connected DataMiner Agent

 ## Using GitHub actions to publish to a cloud-connected DataMiner Agent